evgenyb/evgenyb.github.io/_posts/2020-05-28-use-scripts-in-arm-templates.md

 ### User-assigned managed identity

 You need user-assigned identity that will be used to execute deployment scripts.
 Since script service creates storage account and container instance behind the scene, this managed identity needs a contributor's role at the subscription level.
+Since we will store secret to the key-vault, managed identity should have `secret set` permission at the key-vault.

-To create identity, use the following script (note, you need to ):
+To create identity, use the following script:

 ```bash
 echo -e "Create user-assigned managed identity"